John Hancock Center: Former 95th floor restaurant and 96th floor cocktail lounge

 Separate from its observatory, 875 Michigan Avenue formerly had a restaurant space on its 95th floor and a cocktail lounge space on its 96th floor.
 The combined space on these floors was approximately 30000 sqft.
 The original restaurant in this space was named "The 95th restaurant", which operated from the 1970s until 1993.
 Its accompanying 96th floor cocktail lounge was named "Images".
 From 1993 until 2023, the 95th floor was home to a restaurant named the "Signature Room", with the accompanying cocktail lounge on the 96th floor being named the "Signature Lounge".
 The name alluded to the famous signature of early American figure John Hancock.
 The restaurant was an upscale establishment that offered patrons scenic views.
 It enforced a dress code for patrons.
 It received numerous awards.
-In September 2023, the Signature Room abruptly ceased operations.
+In September 2023, the Signature Room abruptly ceased operations due to "severe economic hardships" caused by the COVID-19 pandemic.